jnozzi/cocoadev.com/markdown/ComponentDevelopment.md

 --zootbobbalu

 There is indeed a need for some refactoring... the main page is getting cluttered (again).
-Maybe we should sort information presented there into a tools page (including dev tools, and wonderful things like this), class references, major programming topics (General/MemoryManagement, General/MultiThreading), et cetera?
+Maybe we should sort information presented there into a tools page (including dev tools, and wonderful things like this), class references, major programming topics (MemoryManagement, MultiThreading), et cetera?

--- General/RobRix
+-- RobRix